 How Much Can You Make?
 Misprediction and Biased Memory in Gig Jobs [Draft]

 Abstract: Flexibility is an increasingly prominent feature of many jobs.
 In the gig economy, workers can choose their work hours and face wages that vary across hours and weeks.
 This increased complexity adds challenges to predicting and understanding job outcomes.
 Incomplete information or behavioral biases can then lead to inaccurate beliefs about pay and labor supply.
 We test this hypothesis by collecting novel survey data on 454 delivery and ride share gig workers in the United States.
 Comparing gig workers’ beliefs with data on their actual job performance, we find they overestimate their predictions (43%) and their recalls (31%) of weekly pay, despite it being reported prominently in their earnings statements.
 Furthermore, gig workers underestimate expenses and overestimate hours worked.
 The results are consistent with selective recall: when forming and updating their beliefs in noisy environments, workers overweight past high-paying periods.
 We then examine how biased beliefs affect labor market decisions.
-We derive predictions from a behavioral labor supply model and test them using survey data and a randomized de-biasing intervention.
+We derive predictions from a behavioral labor supply model and test them.
 We find that job choices and labor supply decisions are significantly affected by mistaken beliefs in flexible gig jobs.

 Can Laws Change Social Norms?
 Evidence from Domestic Workers in Brazil [Draft]